ItzGuled/reademe-generator/README.md

   [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  To make a generated reade me
+  This project is a read me generator.You use Node to input information to quickly make a professional read me for you projects on Github.

   ## Table of Contents